 Take a walking tour through Civil War Alexandria, a Union occupied city in the midst of Confederate citizen intrigue.
-Inspired by the upcoming PBS drama Mercy Street, you will get an opportunity to walk inside buildings that were used as hospitals and logistics centers during the Civil War.
+Inspired by the PBS drama Mercy Street, you will get an opportunity to discover buildings that were used as hospitals and logistics centers during the Civil War.
 Learn about the hardships of daily occupied life in Alexandria and the struggles of doctors and nurses on both sides to deliver care to thousands of wounded soldiers.

 Discuss a forgotten founding father, John Carlyle at his opulent stone mansion.
 Visit the site where George Washington was first addressed as President.
 Transit through an actual torpedo factory.
 Learn the mystery of what happened to the $200,000 from the sale of Mount Vernon that Augustine Washington placed on deposit at an Alexandria Bank just before the Civil War.
 Visit the site of the first two casualties of the Civil War.